Coconino Sandstone

-The Coconino Sandstone forms the two prominent white cliffs in the middle distance in this view from the South Rim of the Grand Canyon.
+The Coconino Sandstone forms the two prominent white cliffs in the middle distance in this view from the south rim of the Grand Canyon.

 The Coconino Sandstone is a Permian age geologic formation composed of light-colored quartz arenite of eolian origin.
 It erodes to form conspicuous, sheer cliffs in the upper walls of Grand Canyon, as part of the Mogollon Rim to the south and east, and in many other parts of the Colorado Plateau region.
 The Coconino Sandstone is well known for its fossil trackways of terrestrial invertebrates and vertebrates and large-scale cross-stratification.

 Eastward of a north–south line from Monument Creek to Fossil Creek, the Coconino Sandstone overlies and interfingers with and grades into the Schnebly Hill Formation, which is equivalent in part to the De Chelly Sandstone in Utah.
 In this area, it underlies the Kaibab Limestone.
 Further eastward, the Coconino Sandstone likely correlates with and is contemporaneous with the Glorieta Sandstone of New Mexico.
 Westward of this line, the upper part of Coconino Sandstone is known as the White Rim Sandstone in Utah and the Cave Springs Member in Arizona.
 It interfingers and merges westward into the Toroweap Formation.
 The remaining lower part of the Coconino Formation is known as the Harding Point Member and underlies the Toroweap Formation and uncomfortably overlies the Hermit Formation.
 Between the Toroweap and Hermit formations, the Harding Point Member thins westward until it disappears.

 Nomenclature

 In 1910, Darton named and mapped the Coconino sandstone as a member of the now abandoned Aubrey group for its widespread distribution in the Coconino Plateau.
 He named the Coconino sandstone for the cross-bedded gray to white sandstones that form a conspicuous sheer cliff in walls of Grand Canyon and underlies entire Coconino Plateau and the extensive Colorado Plateau north of the Grand Canyon.
 As defined at that time, it lay between the overlying Kaibab (Aubre) limestone and the underlying Supai formation.
-The Kaibab limestone was later divided onto the Kaibab Limestone and Toroweap Formation and the Supai formation was later subdivided into the Hermit Formation and Supai Group.
+The Kaibab limestone was later divided onto the Kaibab Limestone and Toroweap Formation, and the Supai formation was later subdivided into the Hermit Formation and Supai Group.
 Later, the Coconino Sandstone was recognized and mapped in the San Rafael Swell in the Emery County, Utah, region.

 In 1982, Hamilton recognized the fine-grained vitreous quartzites exposed in the Salton basin as the metamorphosed equivalent of Coconino Sandstone in the Big Maria Mountains of southeast California.
-Because of change in lithology, named and mapped these fine-grained quartzite as the Coconino Quartzite.
-In the Big Maria Mountains exposures, the Coconino Quartzite lies between the Hermit Schist and Kaibab Marble.
+Because of the change in lithology, this fine-grained quartzite was named and mapped as the Coconino Quartzite.
+Located in the Big Maria Mountains exposures, the Coconino Quartzite lies between the Hermit Schist and Kaibab Marble.